 10. Most became aware that their phones were now mapped into their neurology and endocrine system.
 They experienced “phantom vibration syndrome” in their legs and wrists (thank you Apple Watch®).
 That freaked them out a bit.

 11. THIRD: Almost all of them talk/text with their parents daily or more.
 Parents are often the reason they feel that they “need” their phones on them at all times.
-Most have not ever emotionally left their parents to “adult” and they saw that themselves over the week.
+Most have not ever emotionally left their parents to “adult” on their own, and they saw that themselves over the week.

 12. Parental anxieties about their kids’ welfare has been packaged up and ritualized into a to-go “black mirror.”
 That phone physically represents their parents’ anxieties and so leaving it at home for the day was a huge hurdle for most.